danrayu/mind_anchor/README.md

 ## Installation

+The project dependencies are maintained using npm.
+For any other node tools, please consult their respective documentation.

 1. First, run `npm install` to install all the project's dependencies.

-2. Create a .env file in the root dir:
+2. Create a .env file in the root dir.
+Only MYSQL dbs work.
+For other dbs, modifications in prisma/schema.prisma are required.

 ```
 DATABASE_URL="database url"